National Living Treasures Award

 The National Living Treasures Award, alternatively known as the Gawad sa Manlilikha ng Bayan (GAMABA), is conferred to a person or group of artists recognized by the Government of the Philippines for their contributions to the country's intangible cultural heritage.
 A recipient of the award, a National Living Treasure or Manlilikha ng Bayan is "a Filipino citizen or group of Filipino citizens engaged in any traditional art uniquely Filipino, whose distinctive skills have reached such a high level of technical and artistic excellence and have been passed on to and widely practiced by the present generations in their community with the same degree of technical and artistic competence."

 History

 In 1988, the National Folk Artists Award was organized by the Rotary Club of Makati-Ayala.
 The distinctions were given by the organization until it was replaced by the GAMABA Law in 1992.
-The recipients of the National Folk Artists from 1988–1992 are not recognized by the government as the award was given by a private organization.
+The recipients of the National Folk Artists from 1988 to 1992 were not declared as GAMABA even after the GAMABA Law was enacted, creating a gap in the legal recognition of traditional artists previously recognized as National Folk Artists.
+Of those recognized as National Folk Artists from 1988 to 1992, only Fidel Antiporda Go from Vigan City was given a marker, where it read that the award was given to him by the National Commission of the Philippines (NCCA) in 1990.
+The other pre-GAMABA Law National Folk Artists are publicly unknown, since a list of the recipients is virtually missing in online public records.

 The National Living Treasures Award (Gawad sa Manlilikha ng Bayan) was institutionalized in 1992 through Republic Act No. 7355.
 The National Commission for Culture and the Arts, which is the highest policy-making and coordinating body of the Philippines for culture and the arts, was tasked with the implementation and awarding.
 This is in line with UNESCO's criteria of Living National Treasures.